ShalomGottesman/TeachHub/README.md

 To change this, create an enviorment variable called "TeachHub" (without quotes) with the value being the location you would like the application to create the sub directory "/TeachHub" to store the files.

 3. GitHub is no longer allowing the use of ones regular password to be used at the API interface, rather the user must create a Personal Access Token (PAT).
 TeachHub has built in a PAT manger that securly stores the token on the file system to be reused between different sessions.
 Please see https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line for more info.
 Below is a picture of the PAT Manger.
 There is also a demo video in the main folder of this repository demonstrating the use of the PAT Manger.
 Accessing the PAT Manger can be done with a -p command of the main TeachHub UI.
 If the user plans to use TeachHub only once on any particular computer, it is not worthwhile storing a PAT locally, rather the user will be able to copy the PAT to the command line as if it were his password.
 However if the user plans to use TeachHub on this computer in more than one instance: the creation of a PAT is a somewhat annoying process, the ability to store them locally can be advantagous.
+For more details how this works, see the end of this README.

 ![GitHub_Logo](README_src/PAT_Manger_Main.png)